 Disability assistance can help you if you need financial or health support.
-You must be designated as a person with a disability to receive this type of assistance.
+You must be designated as a Person with Disabilities (PWD) to receive this type of assistance.

 To be eligible, you must:

 You must meet certain income and asset criteria before you can receive disability assistance.
-Some assets are exempt.
+Some general assets are exempt, including:

-Some assets are allowed and do not count towards the general limit above, such as:
+Some assets are allowed and don’t count towards the general limit above, such as:

 If you are a beneficiary of a trust, someone else legally owns money or other assets for your benefit.
-If you have a trust or are setting up a trust, the ministry must review and approve the trust before it qualifies for the trust asset exemption.
+If you have a trust or are setting up a trust, we must review and approve it before it qualifies for the exemption.

 Get legal advice if you want to create a trust or if you need more information specific to your situation.

-After you submit your application, we’ll review it to see if you meet the eligibility criteria for the Persons with Disabilities designation.
+After you submit your application, we’ll review it.
+We’ll let you know if you meet the eligibility criteria for the PWD designation.